egilll/tex-linebreak2/README.md

 #### Limitations on webpages

+**A significant issue** with this library is that when text is copied from a webpage, the line breaks are included in the copied text.

-The library does not support:
+Additionally, the library does not support:

 - Floating elements that are nested within the text itself (e.g. `<p>text <FloatingElement/> text</p>`)
 - Floating elements when `line-height` isn't set